beastxbolt/web3api/README.md

 ## Features
 This API has the following features:
 1. Runs on uvicorn ASGI server
-2. Interactive GUI documentation of the API using Swagger UI
+2. Interactive GUI documentation of the API using Swagger UI and ReDoc
 3. Uses slowapi to limit number of requests for a given time period
 4. Has Bearer Authentication feature for users
 5. Handles exceptions and returns errors promptly